mohrez86/mohrez86.github.io/_pages/service.md

 # Service

-The following is a list of my contributions to the academic community categorized by role and in reverese chronological order.
+A list of my contributions to the academic community:

 ---